The Cash Flow Myth: What Every Investor Gets Wrong

 Cash-on-cash return answers the question that actually matters: what am I earning on the money I put in?

-Example: you put $47,000 into a property (down payment, closing costs, initial repairs).
-After ALL expenses including debt service, the property generates $3,840/year in real cash flow.
-That's $320/month.
+You put $47,000 into a property (down payment, closing costs, initial repairs).
+After ALL expenses including debt service, the property generates $3,840/year in real cash flow — $320/month.

 That's honest.
 That's real.
-And if your number comes out below 6%, the deal probably isn't worth the risk and hassle of being a landlord.
-You can get 5% in a money market account without a 2 AM phone call about a leaking pipe.
+And if your number comes out below 6%, the deal probably isn't worth the risk.
+You can earn 5% in a money market account without a 2 AM phone call about a leaking pipe.

-1. Rerun your numbers today.
+1. Rerun your numbers.
 Pull up every property you own.
 Apply 8% vacancy, 10% CapEx, 5% maintenance, 8% management.
 What's your real cash flow?

 3. Kill the back-of-napkin habit.
-Use a full underwriting spreadsheet for every deal.
 Rent minus mortgage is not analysis — it's wishful thinking.

 That $300/month myth?
 Kill it now before it kills your portfolio.